astralord/astralord.github.io/_posts/2024-10-01-transformer-inference-optimization-toolset.md

 $$\underset{\mathbf{K/V}}{2} \cdot \underset{\text{float16}}{2} \cdot \underset{\text{sequence length}}{4096} \cdot \underset{\text{number of layers}}{96} \cdot \underset{\text{embedding dimension}}{12,288} = \underset{\text{bytes}}{19,327,352,832}.$$

 So $18$ GB or $22.5\%$ of A100 memory space is required for KV cache of just one sequence sample.
-Keeping in mind, that most of the GPU space would be taken by [model parameters](https://kipp.ly/transformer-param-count/), we can conclude that even without enlarging our batch size we may quickly run out of memory.
+Given that [the majoriy of the GPU memory would be taken by model parameters](https://kipp.ly/transformer-param-count/), we can conclude that even without enlarging our batch size we may quickly run out of memory.

-### Multi-query / Grouped-query attention
+### Multi-/Grouped-query attention

 In the standard attention mechanism, the $\mathbf{KV}$ pairs are computed for each vector $\mathbf{Q}$ independently.
 This means that for each token in the input sequence, a separate key-value pair is computed and cached.
 However, in many cases, different query vectors may share similar attention patterns, and thus, the corresponding keys and values could be reused across multiple queries. **Multi-query attention (MQA)**([Shazeer, 2019](https://arxiv.org/pdf/1911.02150)) shares the cached key-value pairs across multiple queries, thus substantially reducing the memory requirements associated with the KV cache during text generation.

 MQA not only lowers memory consumption, but it also leads to higher inference throughput.
 Our computational complexity doesn't change, because from algorithmic point of view the number of matrix multiplications stays the same and we only reuse $\mathbf{K}$ and $\mathbf{V}$ for different heads.
-But in terms of memory, KV cache requires only $\mathcal{O}\big( L \frac{d}{h} \big)$ space now and arithmetic intensity is proportional to
+But in terms of memory, KV cache requires only $\mathcal{O}\big( L n \frac{d}{h} \big)$ space now and arithmetic intensity is proportional to

 $$\frac{Ld + d^2}{L\frac{d}{h} + Lh + d^2} \xrightarrow[L \gg d]{} \frac{dh}{d+h^2} \approx h,$$